Youth Topical Calls

 Per Training Rate: $50

 How to Apply:

-In order to receive a Youth Peer to Peer for your CIL or SILC you can complete the application and submit it to Sierra Royster, Youth Programs Coordinator.
+In order to receive a Youth Peer to Peer for your CIL, SILC, or YLF you can complete the application and submit it to Sierra Royster, Youth Programs Coordinator.

 Overview of Mentoring

 If chosen for a mentoring, provided through ILRU and the IL-Net the entire $2500+ fee of the Peer Mentor expenses including travel are covered for 3 mentoring’s a year; or vice versa- the mentee (your) travel expenses to the mentor's site would be covered.